-A keto food pyramid is an illustration of the types of foods we should eat in specific proportions and quantities while on a ketogenic diet.
+The keto food pyramid is an illustration of different types of foods we should eat in specific proportions and quantities when on ketogenic diet.

-It is much different than the original food pyramid put out way back in 1992 by the US Department of Agriculture.
+It is much different than the traditional food pyramid put out way back in 1992 by the US Department of Agriculture.

-For ketogenic dieters, there aren’t any grains anywhere on the pyramid.
+For ketogenic dieters, there aren’t any grains on the pyramid.

 Certain sections — such as meats and poultry — are further classified into sub-sections to help dieters understand how much of their diet should be made of up lean proteins versus fatty proteins.

-More specifically, the ketogenic diet focuses on eating 5% to 10% calories from net carbs (total carbs minus grams of fiber), 15% to 30% of calories from protein, and at least 65% to 75% calories from fat (or more) to ensure the production of ketones in the liver.
+More specifically, keto-friendly diet focuses on eating 5% to 10% calories from net carbs (total carbs minus grams of fiber), 15% to 30% of calories from protein, and at least 65% to 75% calories from fat (or more) to ensure the production of ketones in the liver.

 The keto food pyramid not only lists specific food categories but also depicts how freely or seldom the foods within each should be consumed.

-You can eat certain foods freely, while you should consume some in limited quantities.
+You can eat certain foods freely, while you should consume some in limited quantities to maintain low carb intake.
 The keto food pyramid also outlines some food and beverage products that can be consumed or avoided altogether.

 So, what exactly does the keto food pyramid look like?
-What categories of foods should you be focusing on, and what specific foods in each category should you be avoiding?
+What food groups should you be focusing on, and what specific foods in each group should you be avoiding?

-Let’s dig a little deeper into each category of the food pyramid to find out what foods you should be eating or avoid altogether.
+Let’s dig a little deeper into each category of the food pyramid to find out what foods you should be eating or avoid altogether in your meal plan.

 We’ll start with categories of foods that you can eat in large proportion, gradually leading to categories with foods that should be consumed in limited quantities or avoided altogether.